dagraham/etm-dgraham/README.md

 - The `@s` entry is required and can be specified either as a date or as a datetime.
 It is interpreted as the starting date or datetime of the event.
 - If `@s` is a date, the event is regarded as an *occasion* or *all-day* event.
-Such occasions are displayed first on the relevant date using the display character `^`.
+Such occasions are displayed first on the relevant date.
 - If `@s` is a datetime, an `@e` entry is allowed and is interpreted as the extent or duration of the event - the end of the event is then given implicitly by starting datetime plus the extent and this period is treated as busy time.
-Events with datetimes are displayed on the relevant date according to the starting time using the display character `*`.

 Corresponds to VEVENT in the vcalendar specification.